minerva-jupiter/Cypher/README.md

 This is a new cryptographic technique we propose.

-This is based on the principle of duplicate combination.
+This is based on the principle of combination.

+We'll improve this program more.

+so pls like and subscribe us!

 We hope it will be one of the counter-quantum computer cryptography.